 Also seen as incompatible with rather than enhancing the carrier-based Navy, on 31 October 1961, ZW-1 was decommissioned, along with ZP-3 and FAW-1.
 There was a short period of boundary layer experiments with the remaining ZS2G-1 and “Flying Wind Tunnel” experimental flights with the last ZPG-2.
 The Navy passed on the opportunity to upgrade airships with stern propulsion and other improvements to tackle the new nuclear-powered submarines, ending 46 years’ LTA employment.

-Decades of experiments, design studies and actual prototypes finally found the Navy purchasing a new airship in 2007.
-The MZ-3A returns LTA to R & D and AEW, assisting the Coast Guard in a 2010 Gulf oil spill and carrying this enormous antenna in 2016.
+Decades of experiments, design studies and actual prototypes finally found the Navy leasing a new airship in 2007.
+The MZ-3A returned LTA to R & D and AEW, assisting the Coast Guard in a 2010 Gulf oil spill.
+The airship finished out its contract carrying this enormous antenna in 2016.

 Back to WWII or